vanand23/HCI/index.md

 *I took an HCI class in which I learned a lot of different design principles by applying them in various, interesting projects.
-Below are the projects including a picture/video of the final product along with the corresponding design document my teams and I made using Medium.
+Below are the projects including a picture/video of the final product along with the corresponding design document my teams and I made using Medium.*

-Here is a link to my final project, [Design Manifesto](https://vanand23.github.io/HCI.Design.Manifesto/).*
+Here is a link to my final project that focuses more on the important design processes I learned and applied to my projects throughout the term: [Design Manifesto](https://vanand23.github.io/HCI.Design.Manifesto/).
 ___

 ## Good Design, Bad Design